5 Things New Motorcycle Riders Need to Know

 Although Illinois does not require motorcyclists to wear helmets, the American Motorcyclist Association (AMA) recommends motorcycle riders and their passengers voluntarily wear helmets.
 NHTSA statistics estimate that 1,630 lives were saved because riders were wearing helmets, and if all riders wore them, another 715 could have been saved.

-In addition to a helmet, consider investing in equipment designed specifically for motorcycle riders like gloves, boots, long pants and a jacket.
+In addition to a helmet, consider investing in equipment designed specifically for riders like gloves, boots, long pants and a jacket.
 If you fall off your bike and skid across the pavement, you will be glad you were protected from cuts and abrasions by having on your long pants, gloves and motorcycle jacket.
 Rain gear is also a good idea.

 Ride with friends or groups with whom you share interests